20240808_ThinkingFast&Slow_pen

 A Tale of 2 Systems

-Daniel Kahneman theorizes that each of us comprise of two systems of thinking.
+Daniel Kahneman, the world renowned psychologist, theorizes that our minds comprise of two systems of thinking.

-Meet System 1; the impulsive, quick-acting agent that interprets its surroundings based on its superficial understanding.
+Meet System 1; the impulsive, quick-acting agent that interprets its environment based on its surface level understanding.

-This isn't to say that System 1's instinctive actions are negative just because they are based on emotions, thus leading to imperfect results.
+This isn't to say that System 1's instinctive actions are reductive because they are less comprehensive since they're dependent on emotions, thus leading to imperfect results.
 After all, the routing by System 1 is particularly useful for all time-sensitive decision-making, and situations that require constant vigilance.
+It acts as a necessary support for the analytical System 2.

-But the problems we deal with in the 21st century or no longer as simple as fight/flight scenarios.
+But the problems we deal with in the 21st century are no longer simple fight or flight scenarios.
 System 1's throughput may lead to incomplete and even inconsistent results when compared with the reality of any encounter.
+And we won't even realize it.

-Scenario B: A cruising cab driver casually steers away from the motorbike since he already made the effort to put enough space between him and the bike.
+A cruising cab driver casually steers away from the braking motorbike since he already made the effort to put enough space between him and the bike.

 In both scenarios, the subject has made good use of a respective system of thinking and generated the best possible outcome, considering the circumstances.